 Brihannala Morgan (Director): Brihannala Morgan has been working on forest and climate issues for over a decade, most recently completing her master’s degree from the University of Michigan, focusing community-level impacts of REDD plantations.
 Before that, she worked with the Rainforest Action Network, focusing on palm oil plantation expansion, and the Center for International Forestry Research, supporting community-based land rights.
 She has lived and worked in Indonesia for nine years.

-Tara Holmes (Communications and Development Coordinator): Tara manages social media, blogging and development coordination for The Borneo Project.
+Tara Holmes (Communications and Outreach Manager): Tara manages social media, blogging and outreach for The Borneo Project.
 Tara brings 10 years of communications, research and development work to the Project, as well as a passion for environmental and social justice.
 Prior to joining the team, Tara wrote for Care2 on various environmental topics, coordinated multiple renewable energy projects for the state of Massachusetts and initiated a Green Co-op program at Northeastern University.
 She also coordinated national and international grants and contracts for the World Resources Institute and spent summer 2010 working with ONFI in Paris, France on UN-REDD policy.
 Originally from western Massachusetts, Tara links her love for the natural world to a childhood full of hikes and outdoor time.
 She graduated from Connecticut College and Syracuse University, where she studied psychology and environmental policy, respectively.
-Outside of The Borneo Project, Tara sits on the Board of the Randall Museum Friends and can be found volunteering with various Bay Area organizations.
+Outside of The Borneo Project, Tara sits on the Board of the Randall Museum Friends and can be found collaborating with various Bay Area organizations.

 Our Penan Preschool Program is run by an incredible group of teachers and coordinators: Click here to meet our Borneo-based Penan Preschool Staff.